Community learning and development Sample Clauses

 Community learning and development.
 (CLD) Community learning and development represents mainly non-formal and informal learning delivered in community based settings, as well as dedicated community development activity and youth work.
 It includes work with parents and families aimed at building social infrastructure and quality of life.
 The range of community based activity undertaken means that many of those who work with LLUK standards in this area may be recorded as being employed in another sector.
 For example, health visitors work with LLUK standards but are sited within the ‘Skills for Health’ footprint, or English Sure Start staff who are captured within the ‘Skills for Care and Development’ footprint.
 Much of this constituency’s activity is voluntary, although volunteers are often coordinated by a smaller number of dedicated full-time professional staff.
 Employers can range from local councils and local authorities to small community groups and alliances, which are run by local committees.
 Funding comes from a variety of sources, including government and local authority grants, statutory training and education funding bodies, private charities and trusts, and the European Social Fund (ESF).
 The CLD constituency comprised seven discreet strands, which in Scotland find expression in three national priorities: The CLD constituency comprises seven discrete strands: • Community based adult learning (CBAL) involves young adults through to older people and takes a range of contexts from community centres primarily focused on adult learning, to social services settings, regeneration projects and the work place.
 In England part of this strand is sometimes referred to as adult and community learning (ACL) and also personal and community development learning (PCDL).
 Where the terminology ACL & PCDL are used, this refers to those particular areas only. • Community development – relates to community development activity, which does not have individual learning as its focus, pertaining to activities such as campaigning, building community capacity and empowering communities to take charge of their own development. • Community education encompasses the lifelong range of learning needs with a close integration in approach between work with adults, young people and children, and in providing educational support with community development.
 Its emphasis is upon the provision of community based learning and development support for individuals and groups based around identified needs and issues. • Develo...

 Community learning and development.
-(CLD) Community learning and development represents mainly non-formal and informal learning delivered in community based settings, as well as dedicated community development activity and youth work.
+(CLD) Community learning and development represents mainly non-formal and informal learning delivered in community-based settings as well as dedicated community development activity and youth work.
 It includes work with parents and families aimed at building social infrastructure and quality of life.
-The range of community based activity undertaken means that many of those who work with LLUK standards in this area may be recorded as being employed in another sector.
-For example, health visitors work with LLUK standards but are sited within the ‘Skills for Health’ footprint.
-Much of this constituency’s activity is voluntary, although volunteers are often coordinated by a smaller number of dedicated full-time professional staff.
-Employers can range from local councils and local authorities to small community groups and alliances, which are run by local committees.
+The wide range of community-based activity undertaken means that many of those who work with LLUK standards in this area may be recorded as employed in a different sector.
+For example Sure Start staff in England are captured within the ‘Skills for Care and Development’ footprint.
+Much of this constituency’s activity is voluntary, although volunteers are often coordinated by a smaller number of dedicated full time professional staff.
+Employers in the sector can range from local councils and local authorities to small community groups and alliances which are run by local committees.
 Funding comes from a variety of sources, including government and local authority grants, statutory training and education funding bodies, private charities and trusts, and the European Social Fund (ESF).
-The CLD constituency comprises seven discrete strands: • Community based adult learning (CBAL) involves young adults through to older people and takes a range of contexts from community centres primarily focused on adult learning, to social services settings, regeneration projects and the work place.
-In England part of this strand is sometimes referred to as adult and community learning (ACL) and also personal and community development learning (PCDL).
-Where the terminology ACL & PCDL are used, this refers to those particular areas only. • Community development – relates to community development activity, which does not have individual learning as its focus, pertaining to activities such as campaigning, building community capacity and empowering communities to take charge of their own development. • Community education encompasses the lifelong range of learning needs with a close integration in approach between work with adults, young people and children, and in providing educational support with community development.
-Its emphasis is upon the provision of community based learning and development support for individuals and groups based around identified needs and issues. • Development education explores the links between people living in the "developed" countries of the North with those of the "developing" South, enabling people to understand the links between their own lives and those of people...
+The CLD constituency comprises 7 discrete strands: • Community based adult learning - this is sometimes referred to as Adult and Community Learning.
+This involves young adults through to older people and takes a range of contexts from community centres primarily focused on adult learning, to social services settings, regeneration projects and the work place. • Community development – relates to community development activity, which does not have individual learning as its focus, pertaining to activities such as campaigning, building community capacity and empowering communities to take charge of their own development. • Community education – encompasses the lifelong range of learning needs with a close integration in approach between work with adults, young people and children, and in providing educational support with community development.
+Its emphasis is upon the provision of community based learning and development support for individuals and groups based around identified needs and issues. • Development education – explores the links between people living in the ‘developed’ countries of the North with those of the ‘developing’ South, enabling people to understand the links between their own lives and those of people throughout the world. • Family learning – the workforce that concentrates on community based training activity for the family unit, supporting the family to learn a...

 Community learning and development.
 (CLD) Community learning and development includes non-formal and informal learning delivered in community based settings, as well as dedicated community development activity and youth work.
 It includes work with parents and families aimed at building social infrastructure and quality of life.
 The range of community based activity undertaken means that many of those who work with LLUK standards in this area may be recorded as being employed in another sector.
 For example, health visitors work with LLUK standards but are sited within the ‘Skills for Health’ footprint.
 This constituency is comprised of employees and volunteers, although volunteers are often coordinated by a smaller number of dedicated full-time professional staff.
 Employers can range from local councils and local authorities to smaller community groups and alliances, which are run by local committees.
 Funding comes from a variety of sources, including government and local authority grants, statutory training and education funding bodies, private charities and trusts, and the European Social Fund (ESF).
 The CLD constituency comprises seven discrete strands: • Adult and community learning (ACL) / community based adult learning (CBAL). • Community development – relates to community development activity, which does not have individual learning as its focus, pertaining to activities such as campaigning, building community capacity and empowering communities to take charge of their own development. • Community development learning (CDL) – relates to learning as communities, rather than individuals, and is one of the techniques used within community development. • Development education – a very small strand, which is, in reality, a sub-set of ACL and community development, specialising in education for the sustainable development of communities and concentrating on areas such as overseas aid and environmental campaigns. • Family learning – the workforce that concentrates on community based training activity for the family unit, supporting the family to learn as a whole. • Working with parents – the workforce that trains those who work with parents specifically, both to support and enhance the development of parenting skills.
 As well as direct work with parents themselves, such workers may, for example, provide training support to health visitors, family court judges and other professionals who operate in a family support role. • Youth work – the workforce designated as working with young people with...